marsCatXdu/xdaleth/README.md

 # XdAleth : An Aleth Fork Running in XDU

 It might be quite different from Aleth in the future, and suitable for students in universities to play with.
-Might include some really awsome features such as customized decentralized compute, p2p encrypted massaging, etc.
+Might include some really awsome features such as customized decentralized compute, p2p encrypted messaging, etc.

 Stay tuned.